 Sitting and Back Pain

-Additionally, sitting for long periods of time can reduce important circulation.
-Also one study shows that the lumbar discs in the back are affected more negatively by sitting than by standing.
+Additionally, sitting for long periods can reduce important circulation.
+Also, one study shows that the lumbar discs in the back are affected more negatively by sitting than by standing.

 Standing and Back Pain

 First of all, standing instead of sitting can help us avoid a sedentary lifestyle.

 Research suggests that a reduction in sedentary behavior, such as sitting, can help alleviate back pain.
 Considering how much time we spend at work or our desks, just switching to a standing desk can greatly reduce the amount of time we spend sitting.

 Even if you don’t stand all day, alternating between standing and sitting can significantly improve back pain.

 Finally, it is important to consider your habits when talking about back pain.
 If you are planning on switching to a standing desk, it is best not to switch from constantly sitting to standing, at least not immediately.

 Instead, start standing more gradually until you are standing up to 50 percent of the time you are at your desk.